 - Each race will start with a single wave in waist deep water.

-- Multiple loop courses will not require you to exit the water until you finish your swim
+- Multiple lap courses will not require you to exit the water until you finish your swim.

 - You will be supplied with a swim cap that must be worn during the swim, however it is suggested that you wear two swim caps.
 Bring an additional swim cap to wear underneath the race cap.